bootstrapworld/curriculum/lessons/Core/contracts/langs/en-us/slides.md

 {layout="Synthesize"}
 # Contracts Help Us Write Code

-How to diagnose and fix errors is a skill we will continue working on developing.
+Diagnosing and fixing errors is a skill we will continue working on developing.

 Some of the errors are @vocab{syntax errors}: a missing comma, an unclosed string, etc.

 All the other errors are @vocab{contract errors}.